lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Returns a string[] the morphNames applied to the target actor.
+Returns: string[]: a list of the morphNames applied to the target actor.

 **Parameters**

-    Form ref: target of function (e.g. $system.player)
+    Form: ref: target of function (e.g. $system.player)